Last Updated: January 2022

 - employing abusive or objectionable language;

-- using technology to threaten or harm someone are rude, potentially dangerous and should be avoided.
+- using technology to threaten or harm someone is rude, potentially dangerous and should be avoided.

 - Computing resources must be conserved.
 Do not waste them by sending prank messages, printing or downloading large files, sending chain mail, or other frivolous actions.
 Do not misuse or destroy equipment or resources.